viam-modules/event-manager/README.md

 *event* string

-Name of event to return triggered for.
+Name of configured event name to return triggered for.
 If not specified, will return triggered across all events.

 #### delete_triggered